Kinetic Event-Chain Algorithm for Active Matter: Introduction

-Despite considerable progress during the last decade \cite{Shaebani2020}, simulation methods for active many-particle systems are largely limited to Langevin or molecular dynamics (MD) techniques.
-While MC algorithms produced much of the numerical progress in statistical physics of equilibrium phase transitions, the development of kinetic Monte-Carlo (kMC) schemes for active matter started only recently \cite{levis2014,klamser2018,klamser2019}.
+Despite considerable progress during the last decade \cite{Shaebani2020}, simulation methods for active many-particle systems are largely limited to Langevin or molecular dynamics techniques.
+While Monte-Carlo (MC) algorithms produced much of the numerical progress in statistical physics of equilibrium phase transitions, the development of kinetic MC schemes for active matter started only recently \cite{levis2014,klamser2018,klamser2019,Klamser2021}.
 Moreover, cluster MC algorithms have not been proposed at all for active systems so far, while rejection-free cluster MC algorithms have proven to be a powerful tool for lattice spin systems \cite{Swendsen1987,Wolff1989} and -- as event-chain (EC) MC \cite{bernard2009} -- also for off-lattice simulations of many-particle systems.

-In this paper, we present the first cluster kinetic Monte-Carlo scheme for the simulation of active matter systems of self-propelled hard particles.
+In this paper, we present the first cluster kinetic MC scheme for the simulation of active matter systems of self-propelled particles, with main focus on steric interactions, i.e., genuinely hard particles.
 The algorithm is a kinetic event-chain (kEC) algorithm based on the ECMC method.
-The kEC algorithm is demonstrated for, but not limited to active hard disks in two dimensions.
-We verify and benchmark the novel kEC algorithm by calculating the phase diagram of active hard disks and mapping out the MIPS region.

-We then go on to demonstrate the power of the new simulation method by addressing mixtures of active and passive particles or active suspensions containing passive tracers.
-It is long known that perfectly spherical passive tracers show enhanced persistent diffusion in an active bath \cite{wu2000,mino2011}, but a microscopic explanation for this phenomenon is still elusive.
-Using the novel kEC algorithm, we reveal that this microscopic mechanism is based on a preferential clustering of propelling active particles at the rear side (aft) of a moving passive particle.
+A dense system of ABPs with exemplary MC cluster moves is depicted in Fig.\ \ref{fig:kEC_example_cluster_move_part_1}.
+Throughout this work, we use OVITO \cite{ovito} to visualize configurations of interest.
+The algorithm becomes exact in the limit of small EC lengths, i.e., small MC cluster moves, and is applied to systems of genuinely hard active disks and active Lennard-Jones disks in two dimensions.
+It is important to note that standard Brownian dynamics simulations can not be applied to hard active particles.
+We verify the novel kEC algorithm by analyzing multiple observables in these systems, particularly focusing on the phase diagram of active hard disks and mapping out the MIPS region.
+For Lennard-Jones disks, we can compare to Brownian dynamics simulations performed using the LAMMPS package \cite{LAMMPS}, with respect to accuracy.
+For hard disks, we can benchmark and compare to a version of the Event-Driven Brownian-Dynamics (EDBD) algorithm \cite{scala2007event}, which takes the self-propulsion of ABPs into account \cite{Ni2013} and was used by Levis \textit{et al.} \cite{Levis2017} to investigate the systems MIPS region.

-\paragraph{Kinetic event-chain Monte-Carlo algorithm.}
+\section{Kinetic event-chain Monte-Carlo algorithm}